Karleow/SimpleSpeedtest/README.md

 2.  **Temporarily Disable the Firewall (Easy, but use with caution):** For a quick test, you can temporarily disable the firewall on the server machine. **IMPORTANT:** Remember to re-enable your firewall immediately after you have finished testing to keep your system secure.

 A good way to confirm the problem is firewall-related: If you can successfully load the page using `http://127.0.0.1:8080` on the server machine itself, but not from another device using its IP address (`http://<server_ip>:8080`), the firewall is almost always the culprit.
-3. The speed test page will load.
-Click the **Download** or **Upload** buttons to begin testing.
-The results will be displayed on the page.